EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-RT's framing is civilizational critique.
-Euthanasia is presented not as a right but as a symptom — of a Western society that's lost its moral bearings.
-The headline 'They call it mercy' contains the Kremlin's full irony: the implicit quotation marks around 'mercy' suggest the West dresses up abandonment as virtue.
+RT's framing is one of civilizational critique.
+Euthanasia is not presented as a right but as a symptom—that of a Western society that has lost its moral bearings.
+The headline "They call it mercy" contains all the Kremlin's irony: implicit quotation marks around "mercy" suggest that the West dresses abandonment in the garb of virtue.

 For Putin's Orthodox Russia, where euthanasia is illegal and unthinkable, the Noelia case is ideal propaganda material.
-It reinforces the narrative of a decadent Europe sacrificing its children on the altar of individualism — a message that resonates with the conservative audience RT cultivates.
+It allows for reinforcement of the narrative of a decadent Europe sacrificing its children on the altar of individualism—a message that resonates with the conservative audience RT cultivates.

 Discover how another country covers this same story.